 This style involves placing the dish in a context, such as a table setting, with people and other props.
 This style gives customers a better idea of how the dish would look when they dine in.

-The Test Kitchen (Cape Town) incorporates a lifestyle approach in their food photography, capturing the dishes in a dining setting with complementary props and backgrounds.
+The Test Kitchen (Cape Town) incorporates a lifestyle approach in its food photography, capturing the dishes in a dining setting with complementary props and backgrounds.

 This style uses lighting and props to create a controlled environment to showcase the food.
 The focus is on the dish, with little or no background distraction.

-Manna Food Co (Rosebank) showcases their healthy salads and sandwiches in a controlled studio environment, focusing on the color, texture, and presentation of each meal.
+Manna Food Co (Rosebank) showcases its healthy salads and sandwiches in a controlled studio environment, focusing on the color, texture, and presentation of each meal.

 This style captures the food in action, such as when it is being prepared or plated.
 This style can be effective in showing the process behind the dish and the care that goes into preparing it.

 Koi (Pretoria) captures the food in action, showcasing the preparation and plating process of their dishes.

 This style focuses on the food itself, without the use of props or background distractions.
 The focus is on the texture, color, and composition of the dish.

 The Blockman SA (Parkhurst) focuses on the food itself in its minimalist style, highlighting the texture, color, and composition of each dish.